 Brenda Tausch Lapora, Staff Attorney

-Brenda joined Wayfind in 2015.
-She has a background in civil legal aid, veterans law, and assisting nonprofits with transactional matters.
-Prior to joining Wayfind, Brenda launched the military Discharge Upgrade Clinic for the Urban Justice Center’s Veteran Advocacy Project in New York City, and she represented veterans in veterans’ benefits and military discharge upgrade cases.
+Brenda Tausch Lapora (she/her) has a background in civil legal aid, veterans law, and assisting nonprofits with transactional matters.
+Brenda’s previous work includes launching the military Discharge Upgrade Clinic for the Urban Justice Center’s Veteran Advocacy Project in New York City, and representing veterans in veterans’ benefits and military discharge upgrade cases.
 She first started assisting low-income individuals and communities as an attorney on the Northwest Justice Project’s CLEAR legal hotline.
 Brenda also has experience teaching Ethiopian law students at Haramaya University, where she lived for six months.
 She has served on the Board of Directors of six nonprofits, and most recently served on the Seattle Globalist’s Board.
-Brenda is also a part-time faculty member for the University of Washington’s Communication Leadership graduate program, and was a 2017 JustLead Washington Leadership Academy Fellow.
+Brenda is also a Senior Affiliate Instructor for the University of Washington’s Communication Leadership graduate program, and was a 2017 JustLead Washington Leadership Academy Fellow.

 Jodi Nishioka, Executive Director

 Laura Rodriguez, Office Coordinator

-Laura joined Wayfind in 2018.
-She hails from Northern California and has a background in Humanities and Education.
+Laura Rodriguez (she/her) is originally from Northern California and has a background in Humanities and Education.
 Laura has spent time teaching an age range that spans from young children to adults in a variety of settings and internationally.
 An avid traveler, Laura has spent time living in Mexico and France, and is trilingual.
-Laura is passionate about racial justice and sits on the committee of the Community Justice Program, which works locally to support youth in leadership development, understanding of structural oppression and supports their efforts to organize in their communities.
+Laura is passionate about racial justice and upstream, systemic change.
+She sits on the committee of the Community Justice Program, which works locally to support youth in leadership development, understanding of structural oppression and supports their efforts to organize in their communities.
 Laura enjoys karaoke and can be found enjoying soup year round.

 Maha Jafarey, Staff Attorney

-Maha joined Wayfind in 2016 as a volunteer attorney and is now serving Wayfind as a staff attorney.
-She has a background in commercial and intellectual property (copyrights and trademarks) related transactions.
+Maha Jafarey (she/her) has a background in commercial and intellectual property (copyrights and trademarks) related transactions.
 Her pro bono practice focuses on advising nonprofit organizations with respect to formation, corporate governance, federal and state compliance and representing juveniles seeking asylum in immigration court.

 Sarah Baker, Program Manager